enejb/jetpack-github/README.md

 This plugin lets you change git branched of Jetpack without leaving WordPress.

-**This plugin should not be run on a production enviroment!**
+**This plugin should not be run on a production environment!**

 Don't use this plugin if you are planning to developing from using it.
-It changes your repos permissin settings by running
+It changes your repos permission settings by running.

 		git config core.filemode false on plugin activation.